-Investopedia defines the gambler’s fallacy as:
+Investopedia defines this fallacy as follows:

-The gambler’s fallacy, also known as the Monte Carlo fallacy, occurs when an individual erroneously believes that a certain random event is less likely or more likely to happen based on the outcome of a previous event or series of events.
-This line of thinking is incorrect since past events do not change the probability that certain events will occur in the future.
+“The gambler’s fallacy, also known as the ‘Monte Carlo fallacy,’ occurs when an individual erroneously believes that a certain random event is less likely or more likely to happen based on the outcome of a previous event or series of events.
+This line of thinking is incorrect since past events do not change the probability that certain events will occur in the future.”

-This is quite a mouthful for a very simple idea: When it comes to chance, past events do not affect future events.
+This is quite a mouthful for a very simple idea: when it comes to chance, past events do not affect future events.

-- Since the coin has landed on heads so many times, it’s likely to land on heads on the next coin toss.
+- Since the coin has landed on heads so many times, it’s likely to land on heads again on the next coin toss.